areleu/vencopy/docs/software/dataparsers.rst

 * id_variables_names - Selects the name of unique identifiers of the vehicle/person carrying out the trip
 * input_data_types - Specifies the data type of the data variables
 * filters - Assigns values to the filters, which include inclusion, exclusion and equality relationships
-* replacements - Replaces numeric variables with more explicita variables
+* replacements - Replaces numeric variables with more explicit variables

 **Disk Files: (dataset with mobility patterns)**